Williams–Brice Stadium

-Williams–Brice Stadium is the home football stadium for the South Carolina Gamecocks, the college football team representing the University of South Carolina in Columbia, South Carolina.
+Williams–Brice Stadium, popularly known as "Willy B", is a football stadium located in Columbia, South Carolina, United States.
+It serves primarily as the home of the South Carolina Gamecocks football team, but has also been the site of many concerts, state high school football championships, and various other events, including the annual Palmetto Capital City Classic between the Benedict Tigers and the South Carolina State Bulldogs until the last game in 2005.
 It is currently the 16th largest on-campus college football stadium in the NCAA and is located on the corner of George Rogers Boulevard and Bluff Road adjacent to the South Carolina State Fairgrounds.

 Carolina football teams consistently attract standing-room-only crowds to Williams–Brice Stadium.
 The atmosphere on game days has been voted "the best" by SECsports.com, and has been noted as being among the loudest environments to play in by opposing players.
-The stadium has been the site of many concerts, state high school football championships, and various other events.
-It hosted the annual Palmetto Capital City Classic between Benedict College and South Carolina State University until the last game in 2005.

-The stadium is sometimes called "The Cockpit" by Gamecock fans and local media, and the name has been commonly used by these groups since at least the early 1970s when the university held a fund-raising campaign to raise money for an AstroTurf playing surface, called "Carpet the Cockpit".